SkylineCommunications/SLC-SDM-Registration/README.md

 }
 ```

-### As Owner of a DataMiner solution

-To register your DataMiner solution, you can use the `Skyline.DataMiner.SDMRegistration` package.
-This package provides the necessary classes and methods to register your solution with the DataMiner Service Delivery Model (SDM).

 ### About DataMiner

 DataMiner is a transformational platform that provides vendor-independent control and monitoring of devices and services.
 Out of the box and by design, it addresses key challenges such as security, complexity, multi-cloud, and much more.
 It has a pronounced open architecture and powerful capabilities enabling users to evolve easily and continuously.